CCI-Tools/zarr-cache/README.md

 ## Idea

-Suppose we read Zarr chunks from some slow API.
-The API access is implemented as a `collections.abc.MutableMapping`.

-Assumed we have much faster storage, for example some high performance S3-compatible object storage.
+Suppose we read Zarr array chunks from some slow data API.
+The API access is implemented as store of type `collections.abc.MutableMapping`.
+And assumed we have much faster storage, for example some high performance S3-compatible object storage.
+Then it would make sense to use the object storage as a cache for the array chunks retrieved by the slow API store.

+However, caching requires efficient management of the possibly very large number of keys in the cache.
+Enumerating and sorting of keys, pushing and popping of keys should be very fast operations.
+We'd also like to associate cache-specific values which each key e.g. access frequency, access duration, chunk sizes, etc.
+The object storage may not be an ideal candidate provide that capabilities very well.

+The design used in this library therefore splits the cache storage into

+1. an index of cached keys, e.g. a Redis database;
+2. a storage for the cached array chunks, e.g. S3.

 ## Usage